liechtym/deep-humor-recognition-project/README.md

 **Authors/Creators:** Matthew Liechty and N. Lee

-Based on the paper [Humor Detection in Yelp reviews](https://cs224d.stanford.edu/reports/OliveiraLuke.pdf) by Luke de Oliveira and Alfredo Lainez Rodrigo of Stanford University,
+Based on the paper [Humor Detection in Yelp reviews](https://cs224d.stanford.edu/reports/OliveiraLuke.pdf) by Luke de Oliveira and Alfredo Lainez Rodrigo of Stanford University.

 The write up for this project and its results can be viewed [here](project_paper.pdf).